thgrund/tidal-looper/README.md

     s "808 cp!3"
 ]
 ```

+If you record a loop of cycle length 1 and play it back at the same time, you will never hear a result, because the buffer is immediately rewritten at each cycle.

 **Note:** You can change the default looper mode by changing the variable `pLevel` in the `Looper.scd`.